Steps to Enrollment

 Placement is satisfied by submitting one of the following:

-- A minimum old* SAT score of 510 in English (or a New SAT score of 560 in Evidence Based Reading/Writing) and old* SAT score of 470 in mathematics (or a New SAT score of 510 in mathematics), or a minimum ACT score of 21 in English and 17 in mathematics within the past two years
+- A minimum SAT score of 560 in English and 510 in mathematics, or a minimum ACT score of 21 in English and 17 in mathematics, taken within the last five years

-- A minimum IBT (internet-based TOEFL) score of 77 overall and a 20 in writing within the past two years
+- A minimum IBT (internet-based TOEFL) score of 77 overall and a 20 in writing, taken within the past two years

-- A minimum IELTS score of 6.0 overall and a 6.0 in writing within the past two years
+- A minimum IELTS score of 6.0 overall and a 6.0 in writing, taken within the past two years

 You can also take a placement test at the College's Main Campus or one of our Regional Centers.
 Learn more about the placement test.
 You may schedule your placement test online through your MyCCP account or attend one of the available walk-in sessions.

-Transfer Students: To have credits applied from another institution to your Community College of Philadelphia record, you must request a copy of your official transcripts from prior accredited institutions and submit them with a Transcript Evaluation Request Form.
+Transfer Students: To have credits applied from another institution to your Community College of Philadelphia record, you must log into MyCCP and under Electronic Forms, complete and submit the Transcript Evaluation Request form.

-All documents (transcripts and test scores) submitted for placement should be emailed or directed to:
+All documents (transcripts and test scores) submitted for placement should be emailed to firstname.lastname@example.org or directed to:

 Community College of Philadelphia